singh-man/books/crackingTheCoding/16_moderate.md

 We just"draw" an infinite line (that is, not a line segment) between every two points and, using a hash table, track which line is the most common.
 This will take O(N²) time, since there are N² line segments.

-We will represent a line as a slope and y-intercept (as opposed to a pair of points), which allows us to easily check to see if the line from  ( xl,  yl) to ( x2, y2) is equivalent to the line from ( x3, y3) to ( x4, y4).
+We will represent a line as a slope and y-intercept (as opposed to a pair of points), which allows us to easily check to see if the line from  ( x1,  y1) to ( x2, y2) is equivalent to the line from ( x3, y3) to ( x4, y4).

 To find the most common line then, we just iterate through all lines segments, using a hash table to count the number of times we've seen each line.
 Easy enough!